subhendudataengineer/Azure-Databricks-Dev-Ops/README.md

+# Job deploy Policy and associate job policy
+# Acl permission
+# Associate group with the deployed job
+# Add Service Principle in the workspace
+# Syncronize users between Azure AD and Databricks Group
 # Azure-Databricks-Dev-Ops
 Complete end to end sample of doing DevOps with Azure Databricks.
 This is based on working with lots of customers who have requested that they can reference a documented apporach.
 The included code utilizes KeyVault for each environement and uses Azure AD authorization tokens to call the Databricks REST API.